kcarnold/cs344/content/syllabus/index.md

 This is a hands-on course on AI systems using machine learning, with a particular emphasis on deep neural networks.

 - **Instructor**: Kenneth C. Arnold, Calvin University, North Hall NH298
-- **Meeting Time**: MWF 11:30-12:20, SB 354 (Gold Lab)
+- **Meeting Time**: MWF 11:00-11:50, SB 354 (Gold Lab)
-- **Office/Teams Hours**: Generally Monday and Thursday afternoons; see my [Google Calendar](https://kenarnold.org/calendar.html) for details and exceptions.
+- **Lab Hours**: Generally Monday and Thursday afternoons; see my [Calendar](https://kenarnold.org/calendar.html) for details and exceptions.
 Or message me directly; time permitting, I'd love to chat.

 ## Objective

 By the end of this course, you will demonstrate growth in your ability to:

-- Design a machine learning system to address a given challenge.
+- Design a machine learning (ML) system to address a given challenge.
   - Select an appropriate ML approach to solve a problem.
   - Map characteristics of the problem onto elements of the approach.
   - Identify necessary characteristics of the data required for an ML system.
 - Implement machine learning systems using both high-level and low-level programming interfaces.
-  - Write code to implement the forward pass of linear regression, logistic regression, and neural net extensions thereof. (compute predictions and loss)
   - Design and implement data preprocessing processes to encode data into a format appropriate for machine learning modeling.
+  - Write code to implement the forward pass (computing predictions and loss) for linear regression, logistic regression, and neural net extensions thereof.
+  - Use automatic differentiation to train a model using stochastic gradient descent.
-- Critically analyze the use and misuse of AI and ML techniques in situations affecting people.
+- Analyze the use and misuse of AI and ML techniques in situations affecting people.
 - Describe the history and trajectory of artificial intelligence.

 ## Prerequisites